Data Management & Sharing

 Temple has also acquired the services of LabArchives to provide an electronic notebook data keeping and sharing tool.

-What Is NIH Data Management and Sharing Policy?
+What is NIH Data Management Sharing policy?

-• Submit a Data Management and Sharing plan outlining how scientific data and any accompanying metadata will be managed and shared, taking into account any potential restrictions or limitations.
+Submit a Data Management and Sharing plan outlining how scientific data and any accompanying metadata will be managed and shared, taking into account any potential restrictions or limitations.

-• Comply with the Data Management and Sharing plan approved by the funding Institute or Center (IC).
+Comply with the Data Management and Sharing plan approved by the funding Institute or Center (IC).

-Who will provide Oversight of Data Management and Sharing?
+Who will provide oversight of Data Management and Sharing?

 NIH is flexible about the named oversight to the Data Management and Sharing Plan.
 The proposal PI is responsible for primary oversight and monitoring of the laboratory data managing activities and data sharing to ensure compliance with the NIH DMS guidelines.
 The co-PI and named senior laboratory personnel may also provide broader compliance oversight.